 Regularly compared to the Metropolitan Opera in New York City, the main stage is 90 feet wide by 60 feet deep.
 The backstage area occupies more than half the building and provides a state-of-the art theater space for technical work.
 The MAC is also home to recording and production facilities, and IU Jacobs School of Music Opera and Ballet Theater.

-The MAC is located at 101 N. Jordan Avenue.
+The MAC is located at 101 N. Eagleson Avenue.

 Made possible by a $1 million dollar gift from Ione B. Auer, the 400-seat auditorium has a high-beamed, coffered ceiling, with two side terraces.